adilahmed31/cs537-Discussion-su22/week-8/README.md

 MapReduce is a programming paradigm that makes programming large-scale parallel data processing tasks simple for developers.
 Instead of worrying about parallelism, efficiency and other complexities - the developer just has to write some simple functions (as explained below) and the infrastructure handles the rest.

 In this project, you will be implementing the MapReduce framework itself.
-So in this scenario, you are not the developer running their data-processing tasks - you are the hero systems developer who's making an easy-to-use **library** for the developer to run these tasks.
+So in this scenario, you are not the developer running their data-processing tasks - you are the hero systems developer who's making an easy-to-use **library** for others developers to run their tasks.
 So while the grateful developers who use your library and API will not have to worry about threads, locks and concurrency - you definitely will!

 First, let's break down what Map and Reduce really mean.
 The MapReduce paradigm states that computations can be programmed in a simple functional style consisting of a _Map_ and a _Reduce_ phase.